Join our elite group of problem solvers!

 Statistics to date

-In July 2017, Junior Academy participants will gather at the New York Academy of Sciences in New York City for the second annual Global STEM Alliance Summit.
+Each summer, Junior Academy participants will gather at the New York Academy of Sciences in New York City for the annual Global STEM Alliance Summit.
 Challenge winners will receive all-expense-paid trips to attend the Summit, as well as prizes and special recognition at the event.
 The two-day Summit will include a variety of New York City cultural experiences, as well as opportunities to build useful connections with STEM mentors and professionals.

 Twice a year, in January and September, Junior Academy students are invited to participate in a set of innovation challenges.
 Each challenge is preceded by a bootcamp designed to equip them with the skills needed to effectively develop research-driven solutions to global problems.

 All Junior Academy participants are required to participate in at least one challenge during their first year.
 Bootcamp participation is optional but recommended.

 - Build Skills During Bootcamp - In preparation for challenges, students gain access to best-in-class learning resources to develop relevant skills in areas such as research methods, design thinking, and data analysis.

 - Work With Experts - Teams have access to STEM professionals with expertise in relevant subject areas, and may choose to work with a dedicated mentor throughout the challenge process.